-The thing is, even if you’re giving 120% for each of your clients, you can’t expect each of them to use up your services to the max.
+The thing is, even if you’re giving 120% for each of your clients, you can’t expect every one of them to advertise to you.
 This is why it’s important to share customer success stories.
-In turn, the clients that don’t know how to use your services properly can learn new approaches to solve their problems from the more successful ones.

-Your blog is a taste, the aperitif or your entire dinner menu.
-And we all know that a good aperitif is a perfect way to spark a conversation.
-When you create an article that is brimming with value, it builds your credibility as a brand and encourages the consumers to want more out of you.
+Your blog is the apéritif or your entire dinner menu.
+And we all know that a good apéritif is a perfect way to spark a conversation.
+When you create an article that is brimming with value, it builds your credibility as a brand and encourages consumers to want more of you.

 2. Improve the Design of Your Website

-Today, your company cannot survive without a solid web presence.
-As a part of your customer retention strategy, each of your web components serves for a specific purpose.
-From visuals to UX, everything is vital when it comes to the customer experience, and everything can have a major impact on your bottom line.
+Nowadays, your company cannot survive without a solid digital presence.
+As part of your customer retention strategy, each of your web components serves a specific purpose.
+From visuals to UX, everything is vital when it comes to customer experience, and everything can have a major impact on customer retention efforts.